 WRI-WBCSDWorld Resources Institute - World Business Council for Sustainable Development GHG Protocol

-The Ipieca-API-IOGP Sustainability reporting guidance has consistently been one of the top frameworks used by respondents to guide the development of their reports in the past eight years.
+The Ipieca-API-IOGP Sustainability reporting guidance has consistently been one of the top frameworks used by respondents to guide the development of their reports in the past ten years.

 The UN Sustainable Development Goals

-As per the Ipieca Principles, which are a condition of membership, Ipieca members support the UN 2030 Agenda for Sustainable Development, as embodied by the UN Sustainable Development Goals (SDGs).
+As per the Ipieca Principles, Ipieca members support the UN 2030 Agenda for Sustainable Development, as embodied by the UN Sustainable Development Goals (SDGs).

 Graph 13: Companies referencing the SDGs in their reporting